-Neurotrophic keratitis is a corneal degenerative disease characterized by a reduction or absence of corneal sensitivity.
-In neurotrophic keratitis, corneal innervation by the trigeminal nerve is impaired.
+NK is a corneal degenerative disease characterized by a reduction or absence of corneal sensitivity.
+In NK, corneal innervation by the trigeminal nerve is impaired.
 Partial or complete loss of corneal sensation may result in epithelial keratopathy, epithelial defect, stromal ulceration, and eventually corneal perforation.
-Clinical presentation of neurotrophic keratitis ranges from subtle corneal surface irregularities to corneal melting and perforation.
+Clinical presentation of NK ranges from subtle corneal surface irregularities to corneal melting and perforation.

-The management of neurotrophic keratitis is required to promote corneal healing and avoid complications.
+The management of NK is required to promote corneal healing and avoid complications.
 Unlike many treatments, Prokera is inserted by a medical professional, and stays in the eye for 3-30 days depending on physician recommendation.
-It does not require the patient to administer drops or other medications to the eye at two-hour intervals, over the course of eight weeks, etc., so patient compliance is expected to be greater.
+It does not require the patient to administer drops or other medications to the eye at two-hour intervals, over the course of 8-weeks, etc., so patient compliance is expected to be greater.

-There are many clinical publications supporting the use of Prokera to treat numerous ocular diseases including neurotrophic keratitis, corneal ulcers and melts, Stevens Johnson syndrome, and persistent epithelial defects.
-In a 2018 retrospective study called The Ocular Surface, ten eyes of nine patients with diagnosis of neuropathic corneal pain were treated with Prokera Slim (PKS) (n = 8) or Prokera Clear (PKC) (n = 2).
-Pain severity improved by 73 $\pm$ 8 percent (from 6.3 $\pm$ 0.8 to 1.9 $\pm$ 0.6, p = 0.0003) after retention for 6.4 $\pm$ 1.1 days.
-Despite shorter retention for 4.0 $\pm$ 0.7 days in patients with ring dysesthesia (four eyes) or premature implant disengagement (two eyes), pain severity still improved by 63.1 $\pm$ 12.5 percent (from 6.8 $\pm$ 1.0 to 2.4 $\pm$ 0.9, p = 0.009).
-During a follow-up of 9.3 $\pm$ 0.8 months, two patients reported recurrence of pain after 2.3 and 9.6 months respectively.
-In vivo confocal microscopy (IVCM) showed a 36.6 $\pm$ 17.6 percent increase in total nerve density, from 17,700.9 $\pm$ 1315.7 to 21,891.3 $\pm$ 2040.5 $\mu$ m/mm2 (p = 0.047), while the fellow PKS/PKC-untreated eyes did not show a significant interval change.
-Dendritiform cell density decreased from 46.0 $\pm$ 8.2 to 32.0 $\pm$ 6.0 cells/mm2 (p = 0.01). i,ii,iii,ii,v,v,vi,vii,viii,ii,ix,x,vi
+There are many clinical publications supporting the use of Prokera to treat numerous ocular diseases including NK, corneal ulcers and melts, Stevens-Johnson syndrome, and PEDs.
+In a 2018 retrospective study called The Ocular Surface, ten eyes of nine patients with diagnosis of neuropathic corneal pain were treated with Prokera Slim (PKS) (n = 8) or Prokera Clear (PKCLR) (n = 2).
+Pain severity improved by 73 ± 8 percent (from 6.3 ± 0.8 to 1.9 ± 0.6, p = 0.0003) after retention for 6.4 ± 1.1 days.
+Despite shorter retention for 4.0 ± 0.7 days in patients with ring dysesthesia (four eyes) or premature implant disengagement (two eyes), pain severity still improved by 63.1 ± 12.5 percent (from 6.8 ± 1.0 to 2.4 ± 0.9, p = 0.009).
+During a follow-up of 9.3 ± 0.8 months, two patients reported recurrence of pain after 2.3 and 9.6 months respectively.
+In Vivo Confocal Microscopy (IVCM) showed a 36.6 ± 17.6 percent increase in total nerve density, from 17,700.9 ± 1315.7 to 21,891.3 ± 2040.5 μm/mm2 (p = 0.047), while the fellow PKS/PKCLR-untreated eyes did not show a significant interval change.
+Dendritiform cell density decreased from 46.0 ± 8.2 to 32.0 ± 6.0 cells/mm2 (p = 0.01).
+Likelike, velocities, explanation of the state of the st